-1. Look at the Tsunami Evacuation Area map on page 15 of your Living on Shaky Ground magazine.
+1. .
+Look at the Tsunami Evacuation Area map on page 15 of your Living on Shaky Ground magazine.
 What do the green areas mean?
 What do the yellow areas mean?

-2. Think about where you live and go to school.
+2. Think about where you live, where you go to school, and local places that you regularly visit.
 Use the Tsunami Evacuation Area map on page 15 to determine if any of these locations are within a tsunami zone.
 If so, look for safe zones where could you quickly and safely evacuate to by foot.
 Fill in the table below.